mggg/GerryChainJulia/CONTRIBUTING.md

 - If the person submitting the PR **is** a core contributor, do not merge the PR yourself, just approve it.
 The person submitting the PR should merge it.
 - If the person submitting the PR **is not** a core contributor, the reviewer should merge the PR.
 - In the case that a PR is "good enough for now" but it is known that it will induce future changes, document that foreseen problem as an **Issue** immediately.
-- Be judicious with any comments in the code that you don't understand.
+- If you see code that you don't understand, make liberal use of comments to clarify the author's intent.

 #### Guidelines for both the PR submitter and PR reviewer: